svermaji/RunCommand/README.md

 #### On 03-Sep-2020<br>
 * Now favourite buttons added (max 5)
 * Most prominent actions can used, even at runtime by clicking reload.
-User just need to add `*` at the start of command
+User just need to add `*` at the start of command.
 * If fav commands are less or more, rest will be ignored
 * Tooltip and Enable will be done accordingly
 * If name is long it will be trimmed (See image)